Scream 2: Filming

+Principal photography for Scream 2 took place over a nine-week period beginning in mid-June 1997 and on a budget of $24 million.
+Atlanta, Georgia, and Los Angeles were used to represent the state of Ohio, where the fictional Windsor College is situated in Scream 2, with filming taking place largely in Los Angeles and over four weeks in Atlanta.
+The opening scene featuring the premiere of the fictional Stab film was filmed over three days in the Vista Theater on Sunset Drive, Hollywood, with the exterior represented by the Rialto Theater in South Pasadena, California.

+The sorority homes used by the character Cici Cooper and a nearby party were also filmed in Pasadena, east of Los Angeles.
+The fictional Stab film was filmed in Malibu, California.
+Agnes Scott College, just outside Atlanta, and UCLA in Los Angeles were used to represent the fictional Windsor College which appears in the film.

+Plot leak and re-writes

-While writing the script for Scream, Williamson also developed two five-page treatments for potential sequels.
-Following the release of Scream, Williamson would confirm that he had considered a sequel concept where the character of Sidney Prescott would now be attending college and a copycat Ghostface killer would start a new series of murders.
-Dimension Films agreed to pursue the sequel in March 1997, by which point Williamson already had forty-two pages of the plot developed which involved four different killers, Derek, Hallie, Cotton Weary, and Nancy Loomis, who is the mother of one of the previous film's killers.
-By July 1997, filming began on Scream 2 but after Williamson transferred his script to the production it was leaked onto the Internet in full, revealing the identity of the killers and a large amount of the involved plot.
+After Williamson transferred his script to the production, it was leaked onto the Internet in full by one of the film's extras, revealing the identity of the killers and a large amount of the involved plot.
 This resulted in the production continuing to film with only a partial script while Williamson conducted extensive rewrites, changing much of the film's finale, the identities of the film's killers and drastically altering the roles of other characters such as Randy Meeks and Joel.

-To avoid another such incident and prevent sensitive plot details being revealed through other means, the actors were not given the last pages of the script until weeks before shooting and the pages that revealed the killer's identity were only provided on the day the scene was shot to the actors involved.
-The short production schedule on Scream 2 and his work on other projects meant that Williamson's final script used for the film was detailed in some areas but lacking in others, with Wes Craven forced to write and develop certain scenes as they were being filmed.
+To avoid another such incident and prevent sensitive plot details being revealed through other means, the actors were not given the last pages of the script until weeks before shooting and the pages that revealed the killer's identity were only provided on the day the scene was shot and only to the actors involved.
+The short production schedule on Scream 2 and his work on other projects meant that Williamson's final script used for the film was detailed in some areas but lacking in others, with Craven forced to write and develop certain scenes as they were being filmed.
+Following the script's leak, security around the production was significantly increased, with a focus on closed film sets and strict restrictions on what personnel could be present during filming and have access to the script, with all present required to sign non-disclosure agreements.
+The script itself was reprinted on specialty paper to prevent photocopying and was often destroyed after use.

 The incident was the first in which a film was significantly affected by an Internet leak.
 In 2017, Williamson claimed the leaked script was a "dummy draft" that was crafted specifically to avoid leaked details.
 Williamson claimed there were three dummy endings written.